dr-rosen-rosen/portfolio_website/content/portfolio/simuleader.md

 Improving complex systems is hard.
 Leaders need a way to experiment with system change and improvement.
 Simulation helps reframe what we can change about our work systems.
 <!--more-->

-More information on Simu-Leader [here](https://www.hopkinsmedicine.org/armstrong_institute/improvement_projects/health_care_worker_performance/simuleader.html).
+More information on Simu-Leader [here](https://www.hopkinsmedicine.org/armstrong_institute/improvement_projects/health_care_worker_performance/simuleader.html) and a brief description of the program in [Health Management](https://healthmanagement.org/c/hospital/issuearticle/the-simu-leader-programme).

 #### What we've done